didier-durand/llms-in-clouds/README.md

 *	The Linux environment variable LD_LIBRARY_PATH has to be extended to allow dynamic loading of Mesa libraries as Pytorch needs them at some point
 *	The model will look for the model weights in container directory /home/model/Wan-AI/<name of the model>.
-For this test, the model is Wan2.1-T2V-1.3B, whose size is <> when loaded into the GPU.
+For this test, the model is Wan2.1-T2V-1.3B, whose size is approx 14GB when loaded onto the GPU (see output of `nvidia-smi` command below).
 This respectable size limits the model of GPU that can be used for video generation: the  GPU board memory must accept the load of those weights plus those of associated computation binaries.
 *	PYTORCH_CUDA_ALLOC_CONF=expandable_segments:True torch.OutOfMemoryError: CUDA out of memory